Cut Ties: Plot

-Boyd (Walton Goggins) attempts to kill Dickie (Jeremy Davies) in prison when he is visited by Raylan (Timothy Olyphant).
-Raylan knows Boyd will kill Dickie and tells him he is changing his testimony, which will make Boyd free by the next day.
+Boyd (Walton Goggins) is about to try to kill Dickie (Jeremy Davies) in prison when he is interrupted by a visit from Raylan (Timothy Olyphant).
+Raylan knows Boyd intends to kill Dickie and tells him he is changing his testimony, which will make Boyd free by the next day.
 Boyd also finds that Dickie has been moved to solitary confinement and suspects Raylan was involved.

 U.S. Marshal Bill Nichols (Michael Harding) visits Mary Archer (Bonnie Root) at her house, who is part of the Witness Protection Program as she intends to testify against Carlos Salazar.
 Nichols leaves but confronts a man (Frank John Hughes), who has been following.
 The man shoots Nichols, who dies from his wounds.
-Raylan is notified of the case but meets Assistant Director Karen Goodall (Carla Gugino), a figure of his past who is also investigating the case.
+Raylan is notified of the case but meets Assistant Director Karen Goodall (née Sisco) (Carla Gugino), a figure of his past who is also investigating the case.
 Worrying that Nichols may have given out the location of some witnesses, the team decides to pursue the other two witnesses.
 Rachel (Erica Tazel) is assigned to accompany Mary at her house.

 Raylan and Karen visit a criminal, Little Joe Delahunt (Lenny Citrano) while Mullen visits a witness, Terry Powe.
 Unbeknownst to him, Powe is the man who killed Nichols.
 After realizing that Little Joe is nearby, Mullen escorts Powe out of his house.
 During the car trip, Mullen uses the car's GPS to find that Powe was at the same place and time as Nichols' death.
 Powe attacks him but Mullen overpowers him and handcuffs him.
 He learns that Powe was trying to buy back into the business and he sold the identity and location of another witness to raise the funds.